Scientific Basis for PTQ

-In 2007, Indiana's Bureau of Child Care, a division of the Indiana Family and Social Services Administration, contracted with Purdue University to complete a four-year scientific review of the Paths to QUALITY system.
-The overall goal of this review was to conduct an external evaluation of the scientific validity of the Paths to QUALITY standards.
+In 2007, Indiana's Office of Early Childhood and Out-of-School Learning, a division of the Indiana Family and Social Services Administration, contracted with Purdue University to complete a four-year scientific review of the Paths to QUALITY™ system.
+The overall goal of this review was to conduct an external evaluation of the scientific validity of the Paths to QUALITY™ standards.

 Purdue University Evaluation Briefs

 - Does Paths to QUALITY™ produce quality care & education for Indiana's young children?